-We received international recognition for the high tech capital website which showcases the strength of the region's tech sector, and is a key tool to attract business, talent and investment to the region.
+We received international recognition for the high tech capital website, which showcases the strength of the region's high tech sector, and is a key tool to attract business, talent and investment to the region.

-Businesses continued to seek out skilled students for projects and this year we placed over 200 interns and developed a pilot initiative to extend the successful Summer of Tech intern programme into the manufacturing sector.
+Businesses continued to seek out skilled students for projects.
+This year we placed over 200 interns and developed a pilot initiative to extend the successful Summer of Tech intern programme into the manufacturing sector.

-We drove the VOWAP
+We organised the Visa

+Wellington on a Plate Supplier

-Supplier Showcase where 41
+Showcase where 41 regional

-regional food and beverage
+food and beverage producers

-producers showcased their
+showcased their products to

-products to restaurateurs and
+restaurateurs and buyers.

-buyers.
-Several producers

-signed new deals to distribute

-outside the region.

-Film Wellington helped attract screen projects in excess of \$10 million, managed 1306 filming enquiries, and took the national lead in communicating the government's revised screen incentives.
+Film Wellington helped attract screen projects in excess of \$10 million, managed 1,306 filming enquiries and took the national lead in communicating the government's revised screen incentives.